85% of Aralia Students Place in Top Writing Competitions

 7. Are there scholarships from Bow Seat Ocean Awareness Contest?
 Why should I participate?

-There are many opportunities to win awards and scholarships for participating in the Ocean Awareness Contest!
+The competition has various cash awards for winners in all categories.
 Additionally, winners get to showcase their talents at an exclusive Bow Seat online exhibition.

 Award | Cash Prize |